sam-ludlow/mame-ao/README.md

 Bit Torrent is handled by a seperate process the first time in runs you will get a Windows Firewall message, you need to allow the `dome-bt.exe` process.

 Once enabled BitTorrent will start automatically next time.
+To remove BitTorrent use the UI or command `.btx`, then restart MAME-AO.

 ## System requirements
 - Windows with .net framework 4.8